 What about dash cams that record audio?

 You may have heard of a Garmin dash cam or other brands that automatically record audio.
-Dash cams that record audio are in a gray area, as eavesdropping is illegal in many states.
+Those that record audio fall in a gray area, as eavesdropping is illegal in many states.
 Let’s take a look at an example.

 Let’s say your delivery driver has stopped at a customer’s location and the dash cam has a built-in mic.
-The business owner is having a conversation with one of her clients and the dash cam picks up the conversation and saves the audio.
+The business owner is having a conversation with one of her clients and the mic picks up the conversation and saves the audio.
 Is this eavesdropping?
 Technically, it is!